Saturday, September 12, 2009

 Photography with a Southern Accent

 I "see pictures" everywhere I go, and have discovered that my interest in photography has literally opened up a new world for me.
-I've always loved and had an appreciation of Nature, but now I am even more aware of everything around me -- not just the scenery -- but sounds, and smells, and the way light and shadows give new depth and dimension to trees, grass, flowers, and buildings.
+I've always loved and had an appreciation of Nature, but now I am even more aware of everything around me -- not just the scenery -- but the sounds, and scents, and the way light and shadows give new depth and dimension to trees, grass, flowers, and buildings.

 Through my Southern Lagniappe blog, I tell some of the stories behind my pictures, but Southern Accent features only my photos.
-I hope you enjoy your visit here, and will also join me at Southern Lagniappe to see the stories behind these and other photos.
+I hope you enjoy your visit here, and will also join me at Southern Lagniappe to read the stories behind these and other photos.